Odometer Rollback: How to Spot and Prevent Odometer Fraud

 Civil Penalties

-Since odometer tampering isn’t taken lightly, the penalties for a conviction on federal odometer fraud charges can be costly and severe.
-If we are talking about civil penalties, fines can go up to $10,000 for each violation, up to a maximum penalty of $1,000,000.
+Odometer tampering isn’t taken lightly, the penalties for a conviction of federal odometer fraud charges can be costly and severe.
+In the case of civil penalties, fines can go up to $10,000 for each violation, up to a maximum penalty of $1,000,000.

 If the crime involves a corporation, the perpetrators can be fined individually; the company won’t be exonerated, either.
-Not to mention, officers involved and the corporation could be subject to additional lawsuits by the state government and the Attorney General.
+Not to mention, any officers involved as well as the corporation could be subject to additional lawsuits by the state government and the Attorney General.

 Criminal Penalties

 Any person who knowingly and willfully engages in odometer scams can face fines up to $250,000 and up to three years in prison.
-Keep in mind that criminal penalties are separate from civil penalties.
+Keep in mind, criminal penalties are different from civil penalties.

-When addressing the penalty for odometer tampering, it’s important to note that these charges are often accompanied by other offenses like false representations about a vehicle’s mileage.
+When addressing the penalty for odometer tampering, it’s important to note that these charges are often accompanied by other offenses like false representation of vehicle mileage.

-Unsurprisingly, persons who alter odometer readings frequently tend to modify or forge documents that contain mileage records for the vehicle.
+Unsurprisingly, individuals who alter odometer readings tend to frequently modify or forge documents that contain mileage records for the vehicle.
 This is treated as a separate offense in the eyes of the law.

 How To Report Odometer Fraud

 If you’re a victim of odometer fraud, you should report the case.
 Reporting odometer fraud helps nip the act in the bud.
-When registered, the issue becomes a permanent part of the vehicle’s records, and it helps other buyers avoid getting scammed.
+When the case is registered, the issue becomes a permanent part of the vehicle’s records.

-Not only will you help other people, but the person or the dealership that committed fraud will be held accountable for their illegal actions.
+Not only will reporting odometer fraud help out other car buyers, but the person or dealership that committed fraud will be held accountable for their illegal actions.
 They can be punished by law for their criminal behavior.

 Agencies that deal with odometer rollback claims differ from state to state.
-So, who do you report odometer fraud to?
+To report odometer fraud, follow the steps below:

 Can Employees Roll Back A Company Vehicle’s Odometer?

-Picture this - a delivery driver takes the longer, more scenic route, and a missed delivery lands them in trouble.
-If this mishap puts their job on the line, what is preventing them from rolling back the car odometer to cover their tracks?
+Picture this - a delivery driver takes the longer, more scenic route, and they miss a delivery.
+If this mishap puts their job on the line, what is preventing them from rolling back the car’s odometer to cover their tracks?
 Nothing.

 Imagine if a company is preparing to auction off old company cars, and an employee has their eye on the vehicle they regularly drive.
 With the availability of OBD tools, the employee can easily roll forward the car’s mileage to purchase it at a significantly lower price.